pranavrc/tenor/README.md

 one-two - one-two - one-two-three
 ```

-We could count the *Mission Impossible* theme using the following meter:
+We can count the *Mission Impossible* theme using the following meter:

 ```
 one-two-three - one-two-three - one-two - one-two